De falsis diis: Modern English translation

 Yet heathens would not be restricted to as few gods as they had before, but took to worshipping various giants and violent men of the world who became mighty in worldly powers and were awe-inspiring while they lived, and they foully followed their own desires.
 One man was in former days living on the island that is called Crete, and he was named Saturn, and he was so savage that he did away with his own children, all except one, and unlike a father he destroyed their lives in their youth.
 He nevertheless reluctantly left one alive (though he did away with his brothers) who he was called Jove, and he became a savage fiend.
 He expelled his own father from the same aforementioned island called Crete, and he would have destroyed him eagerly if he could.
 This Jove became so wanton that he took his own sister as his wife; she was named Juno, and she became a greatly exalted goddess according to heathen reckoning.
 Her two daughters were Minerva and Venus.
 These wicked men that we speak of were told that these were the greatest gods then in those days, and they heathens worshipped them greatly through the devil's teaching.
-Bu Jove was worshipped more greatly in heathenism than Saturn was, and he is also considered to be the most honorable of all of the gods who the heathens, in their error, had for gods in those days.
+But Jove was worshipped more greatly in heathenism than Saturn was, and he is also considered to be the most honorable of all of the gods who the heathens, in their error, had for gods in those days.
 Also he was called by another name, Thor, between some nations, and the Danish people love him most and worship him eagerly in their heresy.
 His son is called Mars, he always made strife and contention and often stirred up conflict and enmity.
 After his death, the heathens worshipped this wretch for an exalted god and whenever they went to war or wanted to go to battle, they offered their sacrifice in advance to honor this false god.
 They believed that he could greatly assist them in battle, therefore they love him in battle and war when they are alive.